g026r/pocket-library-toolkit/docs/list.md

 // TODO: Unknown whether this can be a blank string.

-### Padding (0-7 bytes)
+### Padding (0&ndash;7 bytes)

 Each library entry must align with a word boundary.
 If the size of the game's name plus zero-terminator in bits is not evenly divisible by 32, then up to 7 bytes of padding are added.
-These can be any data as the system ignores it.
+This can be any data as the system ignores it.

 // TODO: Does the final entry also need this padding?